Eastern Daily Press March 2nd, 1907

 John Lee

-Four years after the court appearance, the 1911 census captures a 25 year old John Lee with his wife Kate and four day old daughter Alma living in Long Street, Great Ellingham.
-Living in Bow Street, was John’s parents, John senior and his wife Jane and five children with ages ranging from 19 to 6 years.
+Four years after the court appearance, the 1911 census captures 25 year old John Lee with his wife Kate and four day old daughter.
+Alma, living in Long Street, Great Ellingham.
+John’s parents, John senior and his wife Jane (and five children with ages ranging from 19 to 6 years) were living in Bow Street.

 It is possible, of course, that the John Lee appearing before the Magistrates in March 1907 was John Lee senior and not his son John.